eric-freiling/new_york_311/README.md

 ## Timeline: Approx 2 days of time spent
 * Challenge 1:
-    * Dec 14th: spent a couple hours with 2 questions
+    * Dec 14th: spent a couple hours with 2 questions and getting setup
 * Challenge 2:
     * Dec: spent a whole day dealing with online GPU servers
         * spent a couple hours trying to get fastai working